robinarimbour/food-classification/README.md

    Best accuracy achieved: Random Forest (**90.1%**)

 8. **Deployment**
    The trained model was integrated into a **Streamlit application** for real-time food health classification.
+Users can also upload a nutrition label image and automatically extract nutritional information for prediction using **EasyOCR**.

 ---